 I was born and raised in the canton of Graubünden in Switzerland where I received my elementary school teaching credentials.
 After my studies and two years of teaching in Switzerland I wanted to travel the world but never made it much further than California.
 Blame it on the beautiful area, the international flair or meeting my husband…

-I worked at GAIS for four years when the school was first founded, before my husband and I opened a small restaurant in San Francisco.
-Four years later we had our daughter and three years after that our son who is now attending 6th grade at GAIS.
-Michela graduated from GAIS this year and is starting as a freshman at Sequoia High school to continue her IB education.
+I worked at GAIS for four years when the school was first founded.
+That all happened before my husband and I opened a small restaurant in San Francisco.
+Four years later our daughter was born, who is now in high school.
+Shortly thereafter we had our son, who is currently in 8th grade at GAIS.

-I missed teaching during the time away from GAIS and when the kids had reached a certain age I decided it was time to go back into the classroom.
-Hard to believe, but this will be my seventh year teaching at GAIS again.
+I missed teaching during the time away from GAIS and when the kids had reached a certain age, I decided it was time to go back into the classroom.
+I taught first grade for six years and then moved to third grade.
+Hard to believe but this will be my twelfth year teaching at GAIS, overall.
 I very much enjoy working with so many international families and colleagues from all over the world.
+After having been here so many years, I still love the Bay Area’s open mindedness and the beautiful rolling golden hills.

 I studied English and French at the University of Göttingen, Germany.
 After receiving my M.A.
 I taught Grades 9 and 10 in Celle.
 In the United States I also studied German-as-a-second-language at State University of San Francisco and received a second M.A.